What is the Internet of Things?

 - Agriculture and Animal husbandry- IoT can use sensors to monitor the health and the weight of the livestock and accumulating data to optimize the feeding and caring process for farmers.
 By efficient measuring of each attribute of the livestock, farmers can judicious divide necessary resources to each animal to maximize the output.

 IoT is thus one of the hot topics of the present day.
-Numerous researches are being carried out every day to expand its reach and horizons.
+Numerous researchers are being carried out every day to expand its reach and horizons.
 As mentioned, IoT is likely to affect our lives in a number of ways by incorporating every sector that deals with human life.
 However, the future of IoT is unpredictable but IoT is real and changing the world as we know it.